 While vinegar based sauces are popular, some people don’t like the flavor or have an intolerance to highly acidic foods.
 This is where fermenting can help.
-While fermentation does cause lactic acid to form, the sauces are often less harsh than those with simple distilled white vinegar.
+While fermentation does cause lactic acid to form, the sauces are often less harsh than those that use white or apple cider vinegar.

 Fermentation involves live, good bacteria breaking down your vegetables into simpler molecules.
 This causes the formation of lactic acid, which helps preserve the vegetables.

 However, these live bacteria are not killed off during the process, and this is one of the health benefits of eating fermented foods.
 Lactobacillus is the gut-healthy bacteria present during fermentation that can help regulate digestion.

 What does this mean for storing fermented hot sauces?
 It means that you should refrigerate after reaching the desired level of fermentation.
 The process will continue in the refrigerator, but at a much slower rate.